alanng10/Melax/Docue/a.md

 Melax path is not interm.

-Melax require MARK PARK total done and endgame info and xross info.
+Melax require MARK MARK MARK PARK MARK total done and endgame info and xross info and certain info.

-MARK PARK total done is require as Care done Info by SERA is path to certain.
+MARK MARK MARK PARK MARK total done is require as Care done Info by SERA is path to certain.

 Melax word has spell.
 The spell is: